thyagomota/21UCS39AB/activity_02_ec2_apache/README.md

 # Activity 02

-## Launch an EC2 Instance w/ Apache Server
+## EC2 Instance w/ Apache Server

 ## Goal
-The goal of this activity is to describe the steps needed to start an Apache server on an EC2 instance for public access.
+The goal of this activity is to start an Apache server on an EC2 instance for public access.

 ## Preconditions